Filippo Fabbri: Club career

 On 6 July 2022, Serie C club Olbia announced the signing of Fabbri on a two-year deal.
+On 26 November 2024, he joined Victor San Marino on a contract until the end of the season.

 International career

-Fabbri has represented San Marino in different age level teams.
+Fabbri has represented San Marino at several age levels.

 He received his first call up for the San Marino senior side in March 2021.
 He made his debut on 28 March 2021 in a World Cup qualifier against Hungary.